SamiNakouzi/YAMADA/script/spiking_neural_network/README.md

 ```
 bash pipe.sh
 ```
+The user will be then asked to chose over how many epochs they want to run the algorithm.

 **Learning rule**
 Consider we have an input spike train, an actual output spike train and a desired output spike train: